kitctf/www/_posts/2023-01-08-rwctf2023-happycard.md

 ![](/imgs/rwctf23-happycard-phiattack.png)

-We can trick the verifier into accepting all cap files, while *still* having a method performing a type confusion.
+We can trick the verifier into accepting all CAP files, while *still* having a method performing a type confusion.

 ### More Confusion